 - An adult with coeliac disease, food intolerance or food allergy

 - Parent of a child aged 0-17 years with coeliac disease, food intolerance or food allergy

 - Young person aged 8-17 years with coeliac disease, food intolerance or food allergy

 What is involved?

-You are requested to complete an online questionnaire about how your food hypersensitivity, whether that is coeliac disease, an allergy or intolerance, affects quality of life and how it may impact on day to day life.
+You are requested to complete an online questionnaire about how your food hypersensitivity, whether that is coeliac disease, an intolerance or allergy, affects quality of life and how it may impact on day to day life.
 You may have completed one of these last year for the research team - they now want to see how people are doing, one year on.

 How to take part